Omaha Car Accident Lawyers Who Work for You

 Distracted driving is a common cause of these types of accidents.
 But identifying the negligent driver can be difficult.
 Our attorneys can conduct a thorough investigation to try to identify the driver.
 If we are unable to do so, we can help you seek damages in other ways, such as pursuing a claim under your uninsured/underinsured motorist coverage.

-This type of accident can happen when a car veers off the road and the driver tries to overcorrect the steering.
+This type of crash can happen when a car veers off the road and the driver tries to overcorrect the steering.
 But other factors can also lead to a rollover accident, such as icy roads, faulty vehicle design and defective tires.
-The injuries caused by rollover accidents can be very serious, especially at high speeds.
+The injuries caused by rollovers can be very serious, especially at high speeds.

 Our attorneys will investigate your rollover crash to determine how it happened and who was negligent.
 The fault could lie with a driver who ran you off the road, or with the manufacturer of a tire that suddenly blew out.
 We can help you take action against all negligent parties to recover compensation.

-It can be difficult to sort out negligence in these types of accidents, as more than one person can be responsible.
+It can be difficult to sort out negligence when multiple vehicles are involved, as more than one person can be responsible.
 Our attorneys know how to investigate multi-vehicle accidents and determine what really happened.
 If necessary, we will bring in experts to help us prove negligence.

 "Why did your accident happen?"

 Driving under the influence of alcohol or other drugs is against the law because these substances affect a driver's ability to operate a car safely and make good judgments.
 Unfortunately, people still get behind the wheel after using alcohol or drugs.
-Too often, they end up causing an accident in which people get seriously hurt.
+Too often, they end up causing a preventable crash in which people get seriously hurt.

 Despite many public information campaigns about the dangers of texting while driving, some people still do so.
 This is dangerous behavior because it takes the driver's attention away from the road.
 Even if the driver looks away for a couple of seconds, that's plenty of time for a serious car accident to happen.

-If you were injured in an accident caused by a driver you think may have been texting, we'll conduct our own investigation.
-We'll review police reports and seek phone company records that prove the other driver was texting just before the crash.
+If you were injured in a crash caused by a driver you think may have been texting, we'll conduct our own investigation.
+We'll review police reports and seek phone company records that prove the other driver was texting just before impact.
 This can help us establish negligence and recover financial compensation for your injuries.

 Some people drive even when they are very tired.
 This is dangerous, because lack of sleep slows reaction time and impairs judgment.
 A driver can fall asleep at the wheel or not even notice another driver on the road.
 The result is an accident and injured victims.